 Membrane technology provides numerous advantages to the process of surface-finishing wastewater treatment, including:

-Reverse-osmosis systems: RO technology removes dissolved solids and impurities by using a semi-permeable membrane that allows the passage of water but leaves the majority of dissolved solids/salts and other contaminants behind.
+Reverse-osmosis systems: RO technology removes dissolved solids and impurities by using a semi-permeable membrane that allows water passage but leaves most dissolved solids/salts and other contaminants behind.
 A properly designed and operated RO system can remove as much as 99.5% of incoming dissolved salts and impurities, as well as virtually all colloidal and suspended matter from the most challenging waste and feed-water applications.
 Typically used in industrial, metalworking, and surface-treatment operations, RO technology is the final process after ultrafiltration or the chemical treatment of waste and feed water.

-Vacuum evaporation and distillation: Evaporation is a natural phenomenon and a clean separation technology recognized as a best-available technique (BAT) in several wastewater-treatment processes.
-Because it removes the water from the contaminants, rather than filtering the contaminants from the water, it is distinct from other separation processes.
-Vacuum evaporators treat and distill industrial wastewater amounts from 1 to 120 tons per day.
-They are capable of achieving residual total solids concentrations of more than 85%.
+Vacuum evaporation and distillation: Evaporation is a natural phenomenon and a clean separation technology recognized as a best-available technique (BAT) in several industrial wastewater treatment processes.
+Because it removes the water from the contaminants rather than filtering the contaminants from the water, it is distinct from other separation processes.
+Vacuum evaporators treat and distill industrial wastewater from 1 to 120 tons per day.
+They can achieve residual total solids concentrations of more than 85%.

 The three primary vacuum evaporators are: